 Jessica has a PhD in Art History from the University of Reading for which she received a three-year AHRC scholarship.
 She has an MA in eighteenth-century British and French art from the Courtauld Institute of Art, and a BA in History from the University of Cambridge.

 Kate Retford is Senior Lecturer and Head of the History of Art department at Birkbeck College, University of London.
 She has published widely on eighteenth-century British art, particularly the portraiture of the period and the country house art collection.
 Her work includes The Art of Domestic Life (2006) and Placing Faces: The Portrait and the English Country House in the Long Eighteenth Century, co-edited with Gill Perry et al. (2013).

-The Deputy Director for Grants & Publications is responsible for the direction of the Centre's Grants and Fellowship programme, its publication schedule, and its Yale-in-London teaching programme.
+As Deputy Director for Grants and Publications, Martin is responsible for the direction of the Centre's Grants and Fellowship programme, its publication schedule and its Yale-in-London teaching programme.

 Martin joined the Centre in 2007 as Assistant Director for Academic Activities, later Deputy Director of Studies, then Deputy Director for Collections & Publications.
 Between 1998 and 2007 he worked at Tate Gallery as Senior Curator, and was subsequently appointed Head of British Art to 1900.
 From 1992 to 1998 he was Director of the London Centre of the University of Delaware and Associate Professor of Art History.

 Martin holds a PhD from Birkbeck College, University of London, an MA in British Romantic Art from the Courtauld Institute of Art, University of London, and a BA in Art History with History from the University of Nottingham.
 He is also a Fellow of Society of Antiquaries.
 Martin's research interests focus on eighteenth- and nineteenth-century British Art, including portraiture, landscape and the history of art academies.